softwaredev-sk/browser-extensions-readme/quick-bookmarks-finder/README.md

 - Easy To Search Interface: User-friendly interface to easily search and inspect the bookmarks' folder structure.
 - Recent Bookmarks: Easily find the recently saved bookmarks and find the folder in which it is saved.
 - Quick Access: Access your bookmarks directly from the extension popup for faster navigation.
-- Context Menu Integration: Right-click on extension icon to instantly open bookmark finder or duplicate bookmark finder in new tab.
+- Context Menu Integration: Right-click on extension icon to instantly open bookmarks finder or duplicate bookmarks finder in new tab.

 ## How to Use:

-- Install the Extension: Click on "Add to Browser" to install the Bookmark Finder and Duplicate Manager.
+- Install the Extension: Click on "Add to Browser" to install the Bookmarks Finder and Duplicate Manager.
-- Open the Extension: Click on the extension icon in your browser toolbar to open the bookmark finder interface.
+- Open the Extension: Click on the extension icon in your browser toolbar to open the bookmarks finder interface.
 - Scan for Duplicates: Use the duplicate finder tool to scan your bookmarks and remove any duplicates.
 - Search Bookmarks: Use the search bar to quickly find specific bookmarks by name or URL.